 - You want a private server with complete control and no shared resources

-Even though we have gone over the differences between virtual private servers and dedicated servers, it’s also important to clarify the differences between virtual private servers and managed virtual private servers.
+Even though we have gone over the differences between virtual private servers and dedicated servers, it’s also important to still clarify the differences between unmanaged virtual private server hosting and managed virtual private server hosting.

 There are two types of VPS hosting companies.